When is the Soccer Season?

 Weather and Cancellations

 Please know that soccer will be played when it rains or if it is cold and windy outside.
-Our season is limited and very tough to reschedule games.
-Be sure to dress appropriately (additional clothing can be worn under jerseys) Safety is still a top priority so the following guidelines are used in determining game cancellations.
+Our season is limited, and it is very tough to reschedule games.
+Be sure to dress appropriately.
+Additional clothing, such as a long sleeve (non-hooded) shirt, may be worn under jerseys.
+Hats and gloves may also be worn during practices and games.
+Felt gloves are particularly helpful when it is cold outside.
+Safety is still a top priority so the following guidelines are used in determining game cancellations:

-· If the weather goes bad just before game time it is up to the Referee to call the game.
-We want to keep players, refs and spectators safe.
-Of course the coaches can and should discuss with the referee, safety must be considered.
+· If the weather goes bad just before game time it is up to the referee to call the game.
+We want to keep players, referees, and spectators safe.

-· If Lightning is seen in the immediate area fields should be evacuated and re-evaluated after 15 minutes by the referee and coaches to see if play can be resumed.
+· If lightning is seen in the immediate area, the fields should be evacuated and re-evaluated after 15 minutes by the referee and coaches to see if play can be resumed.

-· If we have a large amount of rain prior to the game and the fields are unable to shed that extra water the game may be canceled.
-Coaches or Field Director can make this determination.
+· If we have a large amount of rain prior to the game and the fields are unable to shed that extra water, the game may be canceled.
+Coaches or other Erin Soccer Club personnel can make this determination.

 · The home field coach is responsible to call the visiting coach to let them know the game is cancelled.
 If a visiting team coach does not hear from the home team coach they should assume the game is on and proceed to the field on time.

 Again, weather interpretation can vary.
 Our players or parents should not make judgments at home and not show up.
-Most notifications are done by email or phone call.
+Most notifications are done through the Game Changer app, or by phone or email.

 How can I help?

 Coaches, assistant coaches and other parent volunteers are always needed to keep the club running.
-The club requires parents to volunteer time in some capacity (unless you choose the buyout option) Please refer to the Volunteer section of our website.
+Erin Soccer Club is run 100% by volunteers and depends on parents to be active participants in the club.
+Please refer to the Volunteer section of our website for current openings.
 If you have a special skill or service, please let the club know.
-Also please remember Erin hosts the Leah Fenney Memorial tournament every fall and all families are need to volunteer to help keep it successful.
+Also, please remember Erin Soccer Club hosts the Leah Fenney Memorial tournament every fall, and all families are needed to volunteer to help keep it successful.